freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 1. Interactive language with a module support for almost all functionality.
 2. Open Source: So, you can contribute to the community, the functions you have developed for future use and to help others
 3. A lot of good interpreters and notebooks available for better experience like jupyter notebook.
+4. There are multiple libraries available for python, like numpy, pandas, etc.

 #### Cons
 1. Being open source, many different ways have developed over the year for same function.
 This sometimes, creates chaos for others to read someone else code.